Supporting your partner

 Simply taking the lead to assist with small tasks or taking the baby is a very practical way that you can support your partner, by giving her some time for herself.
 Encourage her to use this time to do something for herself, take her time to have a shower, pop out for a walk or coffee on her own or catch up with a friend.
 You may be able to do a late night feed, which can give your partner invaluable consistent sleep, which can do wonders for her to help her cope the following day.

-Acknowledge your partner’s achievements – no matter how big or small, this can make a big difference.
+4. Acknowledge your partner’s achievements – No matter how big or small, this can make a big difference.
 Remember that her opportunities for major achievements and satisfaction are likely to have reduced, so acknowledging how she is going can be vital for providing reassurance and encouragement.

-Be a good listener – remember that listening will make your partner feel acknowledged and supported.
+7. Be a good listener – Remember that listening will make your partner feel acknowledged and supported.
 By listening to where she is coming from you will be best placed to understand how she is feeling, share problems together and find solutions together.